myles2007/OpenTelemIssue-PythonLambdaLayer-v1.14.0/README.md

 Lambda function handlers can be specified in at least the two following ways for Python functions:

- - package1.package2.module.handler
+ - `package1.package2.module.handler`
- - package1/package2/module.handler
+ - `package1/package2/module.handler`

-Either of these forms is valid and executes module.handler_func as expected when the function is invoked.
+Either of these forms is valid and executes `module.handler` as expected when the function is invoked.
 However, the OpenTelemetry Lambda layer does not properly handle the second form.
-If it is enabled, invocation results in the following error response:
+If it is enabled, invocation results in the following error response when slash-based paths are used:

 ```json
 {